 This past May, SCE and the California Public Utilities Commission mandated a $5 billion rate hike, with an average rate increase of 19% to residential customers.
 Top tier customers saw an increase from 14.3 cents to 25.8 cents per kilowatt hour.

 With a population of 10 million and GDP of over $700 billion, Los Angeles is the 3rd largest metropolitan economy in the world.
-L.A. county is also the largest manufacturing hub in the United States, with more manufacturing jobs than Michigan.
 What’s great about being an L.A. resident is our city’s investment in a clean future.
 Los Angeles has already committed itself to become a leader in environmental initiatives such as reducing greenhouse gas emissions to 35%, improving waste management, and cleaner air and water.
 Los Angeles already contributed $1 billion in cleantech programs and sustainability through renewable energy and transportation.
 Over the next 10 years, L.A. will invest $10 billion.
 With the city’s target to be the center of U.S. solar energy development, sustainable transit innovation, and leader for clean energy manufacturing and green building, job opportunities will be in the hundreds of thousands.

 The past 5 years have shown consistent growth in solar ultimately due to a variety of factors.
-The Federal Tax Credit was the catalyst to drive the market, while the global demand for solar as an energy resource forced the market to continue advancing the technology.
-Yet what made solar mainstream was the homeowners that believed it’s purpose – to provide energy savings from utility rate hikes, contribute to a more cleaner environment, and create more jobs.
+The Federal Tax Credit was the catalyst to drive the market but is phasing out, The global demand for solar and battery storage is forcing the market to continue advancing the technology.
+Yet what made solar mainstream was the homeowners that see it’s value – to provide energy savings from utility rate hikes, contribute to a more cleaner environment, and create more jobs.